GET IN TOUCH

 Can the Hawaii Department of Taxation freeze my bank account without notice?

-The Department typically issues a final notice before levying a bank account.
-This notice informs account holders of their unpaid taxes and the exact date the freeze may occur.
-In rare jeopardy cases, such as when taxpayers attempt to transfer personal property out of Hawaii or conceal assets, the state can act quickly.
-Taking action during the waiting period improves your chances of preserving exempt funds and essential items.
+The Department typically issues a written notice demanding payment before taking levy action.
+This notice informs account holders of their unpaid taxes and advises that continued failure to pay may result in collection action.
+In jeopardy cases, such as when taxpayers attempt to transfer personal property out of Hawaii or conceal assets, the Department may act more quickly.
+Taking action as soon as you receive any notice from the Department improves your chances of preserving exempt funds and essential items.

 How much money can be taken during a levy?

 A levy can seize up to the full balance of outstanding debt, including unpaid taxes, accrued interest, and collection fees.
-The levy only applies to the cash available in the bank account at the time of service.
-Certain exempt funds, such as Social Security benefits, Supplemental Security Income, and specific child support payments, remain protected under federal law.
-Account holders must provide documentation to prevent protected funds from being released.
+The levy applies to the cash available in the bank account at the time of service.
+Certain categories of personal property and income are protected from levy under Hawaii Revised Statutes Chapter 231.
+Account holders must provide documentation to support any exemption claims.

 What happens if I share a bank account with another person?

 When a levy targets a shared bank account, the Department may freeze all available funds in that account.
 Other account holders, such as spouses or business partners, must file claims to prove ownership of exempt funds or deposits.
-A spousal affidavit, pay stubs, or a certified copy of a fictitious business name statement may support these claims.
 Without documentation, funds may be surrendered to satisfy unpaid taxes or other legally required debts.

-How long do I have to wait before the funds are released?
+How long do I have before the funds are transferred?

-Once a levy is served, banks impose a 21-day waiting period.
-During this time, account holders can act quickly by submitting a financial statement, claiming exemptions, or arranging a payment plan for unpaid taxes.
-If no action is taken, the bank must transfer the funds to the Department after the waiting period.
-This timeline gives taxpayers one opportunity to protect essential items and manage their financial situation effectively.
+Under Hawaii Revised Statutes Chapter 231, property subject to a levy is to be surrendered upon demand.
+Once a levy is served, account holders should act immediately by submitting a financial statement, claiming applicable exemptions, or arranging a payment plan for unpaid taxes.
+Prompt action gives taxpayers the best opportunity to protect essential items and manage their financial situation effectively.

 Can I recover money after the levy is completed?

-Recovering funds after release can be difficult, but it is possible in some instances.
-If exempt funds, such as Social Security benefits, Supplemental Security Income, or federal payments, were mistakenly taken, taxpayers can request a review.
-Supporting documents, including a certified copy of benefit deposits, increase the likelihood of releasing funds.
-Acting promptly after discovering errors is critical to preserving rights and preventing further economic hardship.
+Recovering funds after a levy is completed can be difficult, but it may be possible in limited circumstances.
+If funds protected by Hawaii's statutory exemptions were mistakenly seized, taxpayers can request a review and provide supporting documentation to demonstrate the source of those funds.
+Acting promptly after discovering any error is critical to preserving your rights and preventing further economic hardship.

 Will the levy end once my debt is fully paid?

-Yes, once unpaid taxes, accrued costs, and collection fees are satisfied, the Department must release the levy.
+Yes.
+Once unpaid taxes, accrued costs, and collection fees are fully satisfied, the Department must release the levy.
 The bank then restores access to the account, ending restrictions on withdrawals.
-Account holders may be required to provide proof of payment, such as a certified copy of the receipt or an electronic payment confirmation.
-When debt is fully paid, no further action applies unless another outstanding debt arises under the state’s laws.
+Account holders may be required to provide proof of payment, such as an electronic payment confirmation through Hawaii Tax Online.
+When debt is fully paid, no further levy action applies unless another outstanding debt arises under the state's laws.

 What if the levy prevents me from covering basic expenses?